briansemrau/godot_box2d/README.md

         └─ Box2DWeldJoint
 ```

-Additionally, while Godot uses distinct nodes for physics object types (RigidBody2D, StaticBody2D, etc.), Box2DPhysicsBody has a `type` property that allows you to pick what kind of body to use.
+While Godot uses distinct nodes for physics object types (RigidBody2D, StaticBody2D, etc.), Box2DPhysicsBody has a `type` property that allows you to pick what kind of body to use.

 # Building